-Recently three new Japanese words made their way into the Oxford English Dictionary, officially blessing the English speaking world with concepts such as hikikomori, karoshi, and otaku.
+Recently new Japanese words made their way into the Oxford English Dictionary, officially blessing the English speaking world with concepts such as hikikomori, karoshi, and otaku.
 But, these aren’t the only words that have done this, just the most recent ones.
 There are actually a lot of Japanese words that we use as English words now – it’s not only the Japanese who get to turn someone else’s language into their own.

 Japanese Words That English Speakers Use Pretty Commonly

 I thought it would be fun to list out and define a bunch of the common Japanese words that have made it into the English language.
 There’s a lot of them, and I don’t think I’ve thought of all of them, so if you come up with any add them in the comments and I’ll try to update the list for future people reading this article (hello, if you’re from the future.
 How are the flying cars?).